New Medical Certification Requirements - A Guide for CDL Holders Frequently Asked Questions

 Please click on the following link for a description of the self certification types.

 You are responsible for ensuring you are physically qualified to drive a commercial vehicle.
 If your medical status changes, you should be reexamined by a physician to determine if it is still safe for you to drive.
 If any new limitations of driving result, you must visit an MVA office to update your driving certification and obtain a corrected CDL if permitted.

 All CDL holders are responsible for ensuring they meet federal and State medical certification requirements to operate a commercial motor vehicle.
-Documentation of your certification must be submitted to the MVA upon request.
-If you receive a letter from the MVA requesting your valid Med Cert, you must respond to prevent your entire commercial and noncommercial driver's privilege/license from being cancelled.
+Documentation of your certification must be submitted to the MVA.
+If you receive a correspondence from the MVA requesting your valid Med Cert, you must respond to prevent your entire commercial driver's privilege/license from being downgraded.

 A unaltered copy is acceptable, but it must be completed in its entirety.
 Medical Certification deemed illegible, incomplete or altered will not be acceptable.

 Yes, you must carry proof of your valid Med Cert documentation with you at all times.

 It is illegal to drive a commercial motor vehicle in Maryland without proof that you are medically qualified.
 If you are no longer medically qualified to drive or if you elect not to be examined to determine if you are medically qualified, you must visit an MVA office immediately and downgrade your license to a noncommercial license.
 If the MVA contacts you for updated Med Cert documentation and you fail to comply by the specified deadline, your entire commercial and noncommercial driver's privilege/license will be cancelled unless you have downgraded your CDL to a noncommercial license.